huggingface/evaluation-guidebook/contents/model-as-a-judge/what-about-reward-models.md

 Reward models are typically:
 - **Very fast**: Getting a score is as simple as running a forward pass of a relatively small model once (since we only get a score, and not long text, contrary to judge-LLMs)
 - **Deterministic**: The same scores will be reproduced through the same forward pass
-- **Unlikely to suffer from positional bias**, since the training data will contain both first and second answers as being the best
+- **Unlikely to suffer from positional bias**: As most models take only one completion, they can not be influenced by the order.
+For pairwise models, positional bias is often also minimal, as long as the training data was balanced with respect to containing both first and second answers as being the best.
-- **Require no prompt engineering**, since the model will simply output a score from two completions depending on preference data it's been trained on.
+- **Require no prompt engineering**: since the model will simply output a score from one or two completions depending on preference data it's been trained on.

 On the other hand they:
 - **Require specific fine-tuning**: This can be a relatively costly step, and elthough they inherit many capabilities from a base model, they may still perform poorly on tasks that are out of the training distribution.